Joe Stevenson: UFC Lightweight Championship

-Stevenson was set to fight BJ Penn for the UFC Interim Lightweight Championship at UFC 80 due to ongoing litigation regarding Sean Sherk's steroid use.
+Stevenson was set to fight B.J.
+Penn for the UFC Interim Lightweight Championship at UFC 80 due to ongoing litigation regarding Sean Sherk's steroid use.
 On December 4, 2007, the California State Athletic Commission upheld a reduced suspension for Sherk, prompting the UFC to strip him of the lightweight championship.
 UFC President Dana White then confirmed that Stevenson and Penn's match would be to fill the vacant lightweight championship, but the winner of that fight would face Sherk at the next opportunity.

 Just seconds after the start of the fight, Penn knocked Stevenson down with a right uppercut.
 From the top position, Penn landed a strong elbow to the head of Stevenson—causing a serious cut on Stevenson's hairline.
 In the second round, Stevenson fought more aggressively but was still unable to threaten Penn.
 After taking Stevenson's back, Penn secured a fight-ending rear naked choke at 4:02 of the second round.